On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

 $\bullet$ \textbf{AE}-based anomaly detection model derives the anomaly scores of samples based on the reconstruction errors of an autoencoder that is trained by normal samples, i.e., $g(\x) = \|\x-\hat\x\|_2$, where $\hat\x$ indicates the reconstructed sample from autoencoder.
 Then, to provide recourse for the AE-based anomaly detection model, the objective function (Eq.~\eqref{eq:obj}) can be rewritten as:

-In our experiments, we first train Deep SVDD and AE on the normal dataset, respectively, and then apply the models on the test dataset $\mathcal{X}$ and get the corresponding $\tilde{\mathcal{X}}^{-}$ from each model.
+In our experiments, we first train Deep SVDD and AE on the normal dataset, respectively, and then apply the models on the unlabeled dataset $\mathcal{X}$ and get the corresponding $\hat{\mathcal{X}}^{-}$ from each model.

+{\bf Baseline for Root Cause Localization.} We compare RootCLAM with CausalRCA \cite{janzing2019causal}, a state-of-the-art approach for root cause analysis.
+We use the implementation in the DoWhy package \cite{dowhypaper}.

-{\bf Baselines.} To our best knowledge, there is no causal algorithmic recourse approach on anomaly detection.
-We compare ADCAR with two baselines, C-CHVAE and NaiveAR.
+{\bf Baselines for Anomaly Mitigation.} To our best knowledge, there is no causal anomaly mitigation approach.
+We compare RootCLAM with two baselines, C-CHVAE and NaiveAM.

-$\bullet$ \textbf{C-CHVAE} \cite{pawelczyk2020learning} is a state-of-the-art model that can find feasible counterfactual flipping the output of classifiers.
-However, C-CHVAE does not consider the underlying causal relationships when generating counterfactuals.
+$\bullet$ \textbf{C-CHVAE} \cite{pawelczyk2020learning} can find feasible counterfactual flipping the output of classifiers, but does not consider the underlying causal relationships when generating counterfactuals.
 We adapt C-CHVAE by replacing classifiers with anomaly detection models.

-$\bullet$ \textbf{NaiveAR} directly predicts the action values on actionable features without considering the underlying causal structure.
-Specifically, given a set of abnormal sample $\tilde{\mathcal{X}}^{-}$, we still train a neural network $\hat{h}_\phi(\cdot)$ to predict the action value, $\hat\theta = \hat{h}_\phi(\x)$, where $\x \in \tilde{\mathcal{X}}^{-}$.
-However, instead of generating the counterfactual samples guided by SCM, NaiveAR generates the revised samples by simply adding the action value on the original sample, i.e.,
+$\bullet$ \textbf{NaiveAM} directly predicts the action values on all feasible features without considering the underlying causal structure.
+Specifically, given a set of abnormal sample $\hat{\mathcal{X}}^{-}$, we still train a neural network $\hat{h}_\phi(\cdot)$ to predict the action value, $\hat\theta = \hat{h}_\phi(\x)$, where $\x \in \hat{\mathcal{X}}^{-}$.
+However, instead of generating the counterfactual samples guided by SCM, NaiveAM generates the revised samples by simply adding the action value on the original sample, i.e.,

-NaiveAR is also trained on the objective function in Eq.~\eqref{eq:obj} by replacing $\theta$ and $\x(\theta)$ with $\hat\theta$ and $\hat{\x}(\theta)$, respectively.
+NaiveAM is also trained on the objective function in Eq.~\eqref{eq:obj} by replacing $\theta$ and $\x(\theta)$ with $\hat\theta$ and $\hat{\x}(\theta)$, respectively.
 After training, in order to evaluate whether the predicted actions can really flip the labels in the counterfactual world, on Adult and Loan datasets, we also generate the counterfactual samples based on the structural equations given $\hat\theta$, denoted as $\hat{\x}(\theta)$ (SCM).